localstack/docs/content/en/docs/Getting started/_index.md

 ---
-title: "Getting Started"
+title: "Get Started"
-linkTitle: "🚀 Getting Started"
+linkTitle: "🚀 Get Started"
 weight: 2
 description: >
   How to get up to speed with LocalStack.